Categories for Tax and Financial News

 Posted Date April 1, 2025 Posted Time 12:00 am Published in

-The Basics of Tax Reporting in Legal Settlements When you collect a settlement for a lawsuit, you’ll likely also receive a Form 1099 from the IRS.
+🖨 Print⏱ 3 min read The Basics of Tax Reporting in Legal Settlements When you collect a settlement for a lawsuit, you’ll likely also receive a Form 1099 from the IRS.
 This form serves as a reminder to pay taxes on your settlement; copies are sent to both you and the IRS.
 These forms match reported income for income tax purposes, making them critical for accurate tax filing.
-In lawsuit contexts, two common forms 1099 are issued: Form 1099-MISC: This version can include various types of settlement payments, often termed other income Form 1099-NEC: Used specifically for non-employee compensation Understanding the Difference Between Forms The...
+In lawsuit contexts, two common forms 1099 are issued: Form 1099-MISC: This version can include various types of settlement payments, often termed other income Form 1099-NEC: Used specifically for non-employee compensation Understanding...
 View Article

 • 2025 U.S. Tax Legislation Forecast: What to Expect